qfz/omniducer/README.md

 # Omniducer

-Redux is fairly low level library and is thus verbose.
+Redux is a fairly low level library and is thus verbose.
 There are libraries such as [redux-actions](https://github.com/redux-utilities/redux-actions) that can help reduce boilerplate code, this library is one of them.
 It helps reduce/eliminate the need to write selectors and reducers.

 ## Installation
 ```